Lara Carducci, Director of Community Programs and Student Transportation

 Throughout the school year, it may be necessary to adjust a route to accommodate new students moving into the area or re-balance a bus that has become overcrowded.

 The student pick-up and drop-off order is designed for efficiency and whenever possible, the shortest ride time.

 As a courtesy to our district students, four late buses (A, B, C, D) are provided for SATZ and High School students.
 Late buses depart the High School Monday through Friday afternoons at 4:15 PM.
 These buses consolidate the township into four routes with centralized stops.
 Your stop may be located a distance away from your assigned home-to-school stop.

-Below is the Late Bus Schedule to see which route services the area closest to your home.
+Please use the links below to see which Late Bus route services the area closest to your home.